aferodeveloper/afLib/README.md

 **Version 1.3**

+2019-Oct-11: afLib1 is now fully end-of-life.
+Please use the latest release of afLib for all development efforts.

 2018-Apr-02: Important news: As of this release this version of afLib is **deprecated**.
 It will remain available for compatibility with existing code, but for new projects please use **afLib2** at <https://github.com/aferodeveloper/afLib2>.

 ## Welcome ##